top of page

 Compression neuropathy

 Compression neuropathy is when pressure on a nerve causes a loss of feeling and weak or twitchy muscles in parts of a person's body.
-Carpal tunnel syndrome is a type of compression neuropathy.
+Carpal tunnel syndrome or hand pain and numbness is a type of compression neuropathy.

 According to the ASSH, a nerve may come under pressure due to an injury, enlarged blood vessels, the thickening of the muscles, or cysts that grow near a nerve.
 A compressed nerve in the wrist, elbow, forearm, or neck can result in the loss of feeling in a person's fingers.